Quick Comparison: LG Cordzero A9 vs Dyson V15 Detect

 It won’t match the V15 Detect with either surface or embedded debris, but it’s not far off.

-And with its lower price point, this variant is something budget-conscious shoppers should consider.
+And with its lower price point, this variant is worth considering for budget-conscious shoppers.

 Similarities between the LG CordZero A9 and Dyson V15 Detect